-Proxy form Tennis New South Wales Ltd General meeting [date] I, of being a Member of the Company appoint of or if no person is named, the chairperson of the ge me and on my behalf at the general meeting of men any other day to which that general meeting is adjou nbers of the Cor npany to be he My proxy is authorised to exercise my voting rights and I direct my proxy to vote in the following manner: No Resolution [list in sequence of ordinary and special business] For Against Abstain If you have appointed the chairperson as your proxy and you do not wish to direct the chairperson how to vote, please place a mark in the box (below).
-By marking this box, you acknowledge that the Chair an interest in the outcome of the resolution and votes cas be disregarded because of that interest.
-The chairperson intends to vote in favour of/against to the resolutions [insert details].
+Proxy form Tennis New South Wales Ltd General meeting [date] l, of being a Member of the Company appoint of or if no person is named, the chairperson of the general meeting as my proxy to vote and act for me and on my behalf at the general meeting of members of the Company to be held on [date] and any other day to which that general meeting is adjourned or postponed.
+My proxy is authorised to exercise my voting rights and I direct my proxy to vote in the following manner: No Resolution [list in sequence of ordinary and special business] For Against Abstain If you have appointed the chairperson as your proxy and you do not wish to direct the chairperson how to vote, please place a mark in the box (below).
+By marking this box, you acknowledge that the Chai an interest in the outcome of the resolution and votes cas be disregarded because of that interest.
+The chairperson intends to vote in favour of/against the resolutions [insert details].
 Dated Signed